azophy/experiment-php-shared-session/README.md

 ## Plan

 There are a couple of steps required to achieve this goal:
+- make sure both apps is served under the same domain/host
+  - this is required to make sure both apps could read the same cookie data
 - use the same session driver for both frameworks
   - in this project we use Redis
 - use the same Redis key format